 Applies to the following strengths: 0.5 mg; 1 mg

 Usual Adult Dose for:

 Usual Adult Dose for Irritable Bowel Syndrome

-Initial: 0.5 mg twice a day
+Initial dose: 0.5 mg orally twice a day

 Renal Dose Adjustments

 Liver Dose Adjustments

 Mild or moderate liver dysfunction (Child-Pugh score 9 or less): Use with caution.